CarlosESRosa/ToDo-List/README.md

-# Project To-do-list using React
+# Project To-do-list in React

 ### Skills involved
 - HTML, CSS and JavaScript.